hertz315/hertz315/README.md

 - 👋 Hi, I’m @hertz315
 - 👀 I’m interested in app development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Swfit
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kakao ID BoomBaYa7 and instar gram ID @hertz_315
+- 📫 How to reach me kakao ID BoomBaYa7

 <!---
 hertz315/hertz315 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.